Basic-Level PHP Questions

 Using

-(Exception Handling) Used for handling critical errors like database/file issues
+try and catch (Exception Handling) Used for handling critical errors like database/file issues

 try {